 How difficult is it to file a claim and get paid?

 Is travel insurance worth it?
 Yes, it is.
-When we returned, I immediately contacted Allianz to file a claim.
+When we returned, I immediately filed a claim.
 During the process, I spoke to a few agents to guide me through the process.
 I had no problem to talk to a real person without being pushed around from one prompt to another.

 Turned out that my son’s taxi ride was covered too.
-Allianz accepted a handwritten bill from a driver, even though it was in Spanish.
+The insurance company accepted a handwritten bill from a driver, even though it was in Spanish.
 They also helped me contact the clinic to obtain a detailed description of procedures provided to my son.

 Once all the documents were submitted, I received a reimbursement within few days.
 The whole process was smooth and very well conducted.